 Any existing ID will be hole-punched and returned to you along with an interim paper document.
 Your new ID card will be mailed to you within 10 business days.

-Veterans with an honorable discharge may present their DD-214 form to have a Veteran designation placed on their ID card.
+Veterans with an honorable discharge may present evidence of honorable discharge to have a Veteran designation placed on their ID card.
 Visit archives.gov to obtain a copy of your DD-214 or other evidence of discharge.
 Anyone may elect to become an Organ Donor.

 Persons who declare themselves homeless are entitled to a one-time fee exemption for a duplicate Nevada license or ID card.
 See Duplicate Licenses.
 If you need to renew your ID Card, see Renewal Options and ID Card Fees.